ypei1/ypei1.github.io/_pages/about.md

 I am a Postdoctoral Research Fellow at the Institute of Nuclear and New Energy Technology (INET) at Tsinghua University.

-I received my Ph.D. in Economics from the [University of Houston](https://www.uh.edu/class/economics/) in 2025.
+I received my Ph.D. in Economics from the [University of Houston](https://www.uh.edu/class/economics/) in 2025, where I was supervised by Dr. [Kei-Mu Yi](https://sites.google.com/site/yikeimu2/home).

 My current research lies at the intersection of international economics, environmental economics, and the Chinese economy.